MissVeronica/um-profile-content-moderation/README.md

 21. Version 3.7.2 Fix for sites using PHP 8.4 to avoid a deprecated message.
 No changes in Plugin functions.
 22. Version 3.7.3 Fix for "Content Moderation - User Accept Notification" not sent to User.
 23. Version 3.7.4 Fix for disable sending of Moderation emails to User and Admin for non-moderated Roles.
 Code improvements and test OK for PHP 8.4.2
+24. Version 3.7.5 Fix for PHP error during installation and plugin activation of email templates.

 ## Image Moderation - Account File Manager
 1. Profile/Cover photo updates and other uploaded files can be displayed with the <a href="https://github.com/MissVeronica/um-account-file-manager">UM Account File Manager</a> plugin